CHARACTER CREATION

 at any time later.
 The first makeover is free, and subsequent ones start costing

 energy credits, but it is not expensive.
-(The Cardassian Tailor is in the cargo
+(A Tailor is in the cargo

 area of the Earth spacedock, and there you can customize your captain and boff